Français

 • Spears with blunt steel head or rubber heads

-• Shields must be of period shape and size ( Rules for shields)
+• Shields must be of period shape and size (see RULES FOR SHIELDS below).

 All equipment must be inspected and accepted by the Marshals and/or host before being permitted in a melee.